YanGe-zoe/M.S.-Thesis/README.md

 </p>

-2.Design and simulation of the microfluidic viscosity measurement chip
+2. **Design and simulation of the microfluidic viscosity measurement chip**

 3.Fabrication and calibration of the microfluidic chip